snowkidind/txTheRipper/README.md

   `node extras/audit.js 3452553`

-  The auditor picks the head block if no specific block is specified at the command line this test picks up the database information and then compares it with fresh data pulled from the node.
+  The auditor picks the head block if no specific block is argued at the command line.
+This test picks up the database information and then compares it with fresh data pulled from the node.

 # Account Indexed Cache